-• Opening and Closing Hours of Schools
+Opening and Closing Hours of Schools

-The school day begins at 8:35 a.m. for students in Second Grade through Fifth Grade and at 8:20 a.m. for Pre-Kindergarten, Kindergarten, and First grade students.
-Students should NOT arrive at school earlier than 8:00 a.m., unless they are eating breakfast.There is no supervision prior to 8:00 a.m. at the main campus and 7:45 a.m. at the PLC.
-Pupils in pre-kindergarten, kindergarten and first grade (both campuses) are dismissed at 1:50 p.m. every day.
-Students in grades two through five are dismissed at 1:50 p.m. on Wednesday, and at 3:05 p.m. on Monday, Tuesday, Thursday, and Friday.
+The school day begins at 8:00 a.m. for all students.
+Students should NOT arrive at school earlier than 7:15 a.m., unless they are eating breakfast.
+There is no supervision prior to 7:15 a.m.
+Pupils in pre-kindergarten, kindergarten and first grade (both campuses) are dismissed at 1:30 p.m. every day.
+Students in grades two through five are dismissed at 1:30 p.m. on Wednesday, and at 2:30 p.m. on Monday, Tuesday, Thursday, and Friday.

-Students who have not been picked up by 2:20 p.m./3:35 p.m. in the Main Campus and at 2:20 p.m. at the PLC will be allowed to use the school telephone to try to obtain transportation home.
+Students who have not been picked up by 2:00 p.m. and/or 3:00 p.m. will be allowed to use the school telephone to try to obtain transportation home.
 Security personnel will stay with the students in a designated classroom.
 Parents will be required to go to the assigned room to sign out their children.
 However, there is no adult supervision for students beyond those hours.
 Parents are expected to pick up children promptly in order to ensure their safety after school hours.
 If a child has not been picked up by 5:45 p.m., staff will contact the local police precinct so that the child can be transported to the police station before the school closes at 6:00 p.m.